Improving Access to MRIs in Northern Kazakhstan

 Petropavl is home to four magnetic resonance imaging (MRI) machines, serving a population of over 200,000 people.
 Just one of these devices is housed in the local public hospital; the remaining three belong to private clinics, which also receive state funds.
 More than 57 million KZT (133,000 USD) is spent annually on their maintenance.
 Patient access to the machines, however, remains limited.

 “My neurologist ordered me an MRI at the regional hospital.
 But the queue for a scan stretched several months.
-I couldn’t get an appointment until late May, by which point my referral was no longer valid.
+I couldn’t get an appointment until late May, at which point my referral was no longer valid.
 How can that be?” lamented one patient.
-“I could go to a clinic, but do I have to then pay out-of-pocket for the scan?
+“I could go to a clinic, but do I have to then pay myself for the scan?
 This should be included under national health coverage, but it’s not.”

 One patient attempted to make an appointment for an abdominal scan at the local hospital.
 The scan would be covered under national health guidelines.
 The patient requested an appointment in April 2021, to no avail.
 According to hospital staff, the wait list for the month of May was closed, and the hospital was not yet scheduling patients for June.
 The patient’s only alternative was to seek a scan at a local clinic, where he would be required to pay out-of-pocket.
 This experience was common throughout the city.